dancazarin/brisk/README.md

    - **Style Sheets**: Styles your widgets using a stylesheet system that supports property inheritance.
    - **Binding Support**: Data-binding between UI elements and application data.
 Supports transforming values using a function on-the-fly and compound values (e.g., sums of other values).
    - **Stateful and Stateless Modes**: Choose between stateful widgets for persistent state or stateless widgets for easily rebuilding widget subtrees.
+   - **Drag-and-Drop**: Supports drag-and-drop within the GUI, with the option to attach a C++ object to represent the dragged data.

 #### **Widgets**
    - **Widgets**: Includes buttons, lists, comboboxes, toggle switches, radio buttons, progress bars, sliders, scroll boxes, checkboxes, popup buttons, tabs, tables, spin boxes, dialogs, and more.
 All public properties are styleable and bindable.